RTEMS/rtems-docs/c-user/glossary.rst

       of the executive should not be used directly by applications.

    CPU
-      An acronym for Central Processing Unit.
+      An acronym for :term:`Central Processing Unit`.

    critical section
       A section of code which must be executed indivisibly.